rossmarinaro/Rendering-engine/readme.md

+Rendering system with audio generation, texturing, and logging.
+May possibly become a game / content creation tool.

-UI built with SDL2 and DearIMGUI
+UI built with SDL2, Opengl3 and DearIMGUI

 This project is linked against: